DakshinGowda/DataScience-Projects/README.md

 # Data Science Portfolio and Machine Learning Portfolio
 This repository containing a portfolio of data science projects I've done in the Master's program, self-learning and collabration with datascience enthusiast.

-Repository containing portfolio of data science projects completed for academic, self learning, and professional purposes.
-Presented in the form of Jupyter Notebooks.

 Tools : NumPy, Pandas, Seaborn, Matplotlib, Plotly, scikit-learn, Scipy.

 ## Contents
 - ### Machine Learning